 For every promising therapy that ultimately fails to make a difference, I come up with another reason as to why my son’s challenges must ultimately be because of me.
 I got divorced.
 I’m too sad too often.
 I don’t spend enough time doing speech therapy homework with him.
 We watch too much television.
 If it weren’t for my youngest son, I would take these thoughts more seriously than I already do.
 The blessing of having two boys is that they were raised the same way by the same parents, and they’re both so different from each other.
 My youngest son was blessed with a temperament and rate of development that jives well with the education system.
 My oldest son was not.
 For better or worse, my son’s challenges are his own.
 Even though I’m always striving to be a better mother to him, ultimately I’m doing my best and I’m not the cause of his struggles, which, for the record, started well before divorce.

-9. Don’t approach medication as a moral decision.
+9. Don’t approach medication as if it is a moral decision.

 If you have an extra needs kid, medication will probably be proposed at some point.
-This is a hot button issue, especially given that our society tends to overprescribe.
+This is a hot-button issue, especially given that our society tends to overprescribe.
 From my own struggles with depression and my leanings toward natural health, I’ve learned the hard way that medication does have a place and is ultimately an extremely personal decision.
 It can’t be approached with black and white, good and bad thinking.
 Making this decision for yourself is hard enough.
 Making it for your kid is mind boggling.
 Making the decision with your ex is potentially explosive.
-I’m thankful to be on the same page with my ex so far and hope to have more insight to offer on this subject soon.
+I’m thankful to be on the same page with my ex so far.

 10. You are the expert on your child.

-Rumor has it that when my grandma was learning to drive, she would freak out when a big semi truck passed and would throw her hands off the steering wheel and scream.
+Rumor has it that when my grandma was learning to drive, she would freak out when a big semi truck passed.
+She would throw her hands off the steering wheel and scream.
 That’s about what I feel like doing when things get rough with my son and I don’t know what to do next.
 As a single mom, there’s nobody in the passenger seat, and you’re driving that car whether you like it or not.
 You can’t just throw up your hands and expect somebody to take over and “fix” your child.
 You have to stay present and grab that wheel.
-Listen to the physician.
+Consider the physician’s recommendation.
 Get a second opinion.
 Try cognitive behavioral counseling.
 But don’t forget that you know the most about your child.
-You are the one that has to weigh the professional input against what you’ve already observed.
+You are the one who has to weigh the professional input against what you’ve already observed.
 If you have a gut feeling, pay attention.
 If you don’t agree with a recommendation, steer in another direction.

 During my most recent meltdown, my mother gave me some sage advice to underscore this whole extra needs journey.
-“Remember that in this moment you are okay and Cameron is okay,” she said.
+“Remember that in this moment you are okay and your boys are okay,” she said.